-Real estate education grants can be tricky to track down, especially if you aren’t doing a degree in real estate since most grants and scholarships cater to those students.
+Real estate education grants can be tricky to track down, especially if you aren’t doing a degree in real estate, since most grants and scholarships cater to those students.
 However, this doesn’t necessarily mean that you find anything to help you.
-Focus on searching for local real estate associations who might offer some financial assistance to help get new agents in the game.
+Focus on searching for local real estate associations that might offer some financial assistance to help get new agents in the game.
 Here’s an example of the way Columbus Real Estate agents provide grants to newcomers.

 3. Borrow from friends and family

 One option for financing your real estate start-up costs is to borrow money from friends and family.
 You’ll want to be careful when doing this because it could possibly lead to tensions in your closest relationships if something goes wrong with repaying the funds.
 If you borrow money from people you know it’s always a good idea to set up a payment plan with them and make regular payments in a timely fashion.
 Even if they know you’re “good for it,” establishing some formal structures around how the money will be repaid can go a long way in making sure the relationships stay intact.